 What’s on the ballot?

 At the August 28 Primary Election, voters will select candidates for three Council seats, all for four-year terms.
+Four candidates have submitted nomination papers for the three open seats.
+Three are incumbents (sitting Council members)—Mike Allsop, Brent Hatch, and John Leech, Jr.—and the fourth is newcomer Kevin Weaver.
 (Note: A city General Election will be held only if the three seats are not filled at the Primary.)

-In addition, the Primary Election ballot includes a proposition to adopt a new General Plan.
+The Primary Election ballot also includes a proposition to adopt a new General Plan.
 As required by state law, cities and towns must adopt new plans, or readopt existing plans, every 10 years.
 The current General Plan was adopted by the voters in 2008.
-Based on the local economy over the past 10 years and subsequent minimal new development, the City Council and Planning and Zoning Commission collectively felt previous projections remained valid.
+Given the local economy and minimal new development over the past 10 years, the City Council and Planning and Zoning Commission felt previous projections remained valid.
 Per their recommendations, staff updated the existing plan using new demographic data and maps to reflect current city limits and conditions.
 At the January 16, 2018, regular meeting, the City Council approved the 2018 General Plan and approved its placement on the Primary Election ballot for voter approval.

 Where do I vote?